 Large internal storage

 Lid can stick in humid climates

-This honey-colored bread box is made of environmentally friendly, naturally renewable bamboo.
+This honey-colored bread box is made entirely of bamboo.
 The hardwood construction incorporates a flat top for extra storage options, sits flat against the wall, and has a smooth-gliding, roll-top lid.
 The lid slides back inside the box for maximum interior capacity.